‘The Bachelor’ 2017 Spoilers – Episode 9: Fantasy Suite Brings Drama And Sex?

-Two of the biggest episodes of every single season of The Bachelor are the Hometown Dates and the overnight dates.
-Next week, Nick Viall will be traveling to Lapland, Finland with the three remaining women to get it down to his final two.
-Before doing that, they must head to the Fantasy Suite for the overnight dates and a lot of questions will be left unanswered while the drama is going to hit an all-time high.
+Two of the biggest episodes of every single season of The Bachelor are the hometown dates and the overnight dates.
+Next week, Nick Viall will travel to Lapland, Finland, with the three remaining women to select his final two.
+Before doing that, they must head to the Fantasy Suite for the overnight dates, and a lot of questions will be left unanswered while the drama is going to hit an all-time high.

 Please let it be known that there are possible spoilers ahead for the current season of The Bachelor starring Nick Viall.
 If you don’t want to know them, stop reading now.

-Tonight, the Hometown Dates will take place in episode 8 of The Bachelor, and many fans will finally get what they have wanted for so long.
-Yes, Corinne Olympios has been trying desperately to have sex with Viall, but she won’t get the chance in the Fantasy Suite as she will be gone.
+Tonight, the hometown dates will take place in Episode 8 of The Bachelor, and many fans will finally get what they have wanted for so long.
+Yes, Corinne Olympios has been trying desperately to have sex with Viall, but she won’t get the chance in the Fantasy Suite, as she will be gone.

 It’s good to be Corinne! @viallnicholas28 takes @CorinneOly on a shopping spree in this #Bachelor sneak peek https://t.co/aEVU0OdfmX pic.twitter.com/ytUEkp65Hk